LaunchPadLab/lp-hoc/docs.md

 ## onError

 A function that returns a React HOC to handle logic to be run during the `componentDidCatch` lifecycle event.
-NOTE: This HOC is only supported React 16 or higher.
+NOTE: This HOC is only supported by React 16 or higher.

 See also: [onMount](#onmount), [onUnmount](#onunmount), [onUpdate](#onupdate)